 2. Accumulate your required documents: After you have decided on the type of company you want to register, it's time to gather all the required documents that enable you to open a company.

 3. Draft your company's Memorandum and Articles of Association and submit them to the Registrar of Companies: Once you have all your required documents in place, it's time to draft your company's Memorandum and Articles of Association.
 The Memorandum is a document that outlines the company's primary purpose, while the Articles of Association contains provisions related to the company's management and operation.

-5. Certificate of Incorporation and Bank Account: Once you have your Certificate of Incorporation, you can open a business bank account in Cyprus.
+5. Certificate of Incorporation and Business Account: Once you have your Certificate of Incorporation, you can open a business account in Cyprus.

 What documents are needed to open a company in Cyprus?

 Proper documentation is an important step to open a business in Cyprus.
 In order to ensure smooth company registration, you need to have the following documents in place: